-MDH: Communicate overall rates of macrolides, specifically azithromycin use, as well as fluoroquinolone use and rates for Minnesotans age 65 and older, focused on year-on-year reductions of these powerful drug classes.
+MDH: Continue to communicate overall rates of macrolides, specifically azithromycin use, as well as fluoroquinolone use and rates for Minnesotans age 65 and older, focused on year-on-year reductions of these powerful drug classes.
+Advocate for updated national prescribing improvement targets to further guide stewardship program efforts.